MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/realtime-audio-reference.md

 ### RealtimeRequestSession

+You use the `RealtimeRequestSession` object when you want to update the session configuration via the [session.update](#realtimeclienteventsessionupdate) event.

 | Field | Type | Description |
 |-------|------|-------------|
 | modalities | array | The modalities that the session supports.<br><br>Allowed values: `text`, `audio`<br/><br/>For example, `"modalities": ["text", "audio"]` is the default setting that enables both text and audio modalities.
 To enable only text, set `"modalities": ["text"]`.
 You can't enable only audio. |